mandarius-dev/UT_DT_Project/README.md

 # Technical University of Cluj-Napoca
 ## Data transmissions project

-### Appointment System for health clinics
+### Appointment System for medical stations
-The project consists of a simple appointment system, the predefined users can make appointments to different doctors on different dates.
+The project consists of a simple appointment system, with two user types: patients and doctors.
-A doctor can have a maximum of 8 appointments a day.
+Patients can make appointments to different doctors on different dates.
+Th A doctor can have a maximum of 8 appointments a day.
 Doctors can add a diagnosis, and treatment details to each appointment.
 The diagnosis and treatment details can later be viewed by the pacients.

-## Installation
+### Installation
 There are two folders "client" and "server".
 In each folder the command:
 ```
 npm install